 Back in the day, before you could access pornography, you had to wait till the middle of the night while your parents were asleep to catch a glimpse of such movies that no man should have any business starring in.
 Or you had to make the trip to video rental stores (in the US), and sneak to the back of the store so no one you knew caught you in the process, while you nervously glanced through a genre of X-rated movies your lustful desires were craving.

 There was shame attached to you wanting to see such movies or videos, that people often did that in the dark; away from prying eyes.
 Sex has always been something that sparked curiosity in children, and when parents tried to shield their kids by just telling them to shut their eyes if a kissing scene unknowingly popped up on TV, children wanted to explore even more.

-Now we live in a time when pornography is right on our fingertips.
+Now, we live in a time when pornography is right at our fingertips.
 We don’t have to sneak around any longer to access it; it is right there whenever it’s needed and social media has made it more prevalent.

-A popular artist visited Nigeria recently and got all the way turnt (excuse my Ebonics) at a strip club.
+A popular artist visited Nigeria recently and got all the way turnt at a strip club.
 I cannot even begin to describe what I saw with my eyes.
-I was busy watching the IG stories of some other videos that were posted, and just with one click; I was thrust into a whole different scenario.
+I was busy watching the IG stories of some other videos that were posted, and just with one click, I was thrust into a whole different scenario.
 It was explicit, and all of that was on social media.